neetcode-gh/leetcode/hints/top-k-elements-in-list.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
     A naive solution would be to count the frequency of each number and then sort the array based on each element’s frequency.
 After that, we would select the top <code>k</code> frequent elements.
 This would be an <code>O(nlogn)</code> solution.
-Can you think of a better way?
+Though this solution is acceptable, can you think of a better way?
     </p>
 </details>